timescale/docs/install/installation-kubernetes.md

 ```console
 helm delete my-release
 ```
-Some items, (pvc's and S3 backups for example) are not immediately removed.
+Some items such as pvc's and S3 backups are not removed immediately.
-To also purge these items, have a look at the [Administrator Guide]
+To purge these items, see the [Administrator Guide][admin-guide].

 ## Where to next
 Now that you have your first TimescaleDB database up and running, see